9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 1/II. Core Python components.md

 ## What are variables?

-In a programming language, a variable is a container that stores data.
+In a programming language, a **[[variable]]** is a container that stores data.
 It's a named storage location in a computer's memory that can hold a value, stored in a particular data type, such as integer, string, or Boolean.
 The value in a variable can change.

 You can think of variables as boxes with labels.
 Even when you change the contents of a box, the label on the box remains the same.
 Similarly, when you change the value stored in a variable, the name of the variable remains the same.

 Security analysts working in Python will use a variety of variables.
 Examples include variables for login attempts, allow lists, and addresses.

-**Working with Variables**
+## Working with variables

 In Python, it's important to know both how to assign variables and how to reassign them.

-**Assigning and Reassigning Variables**
+### **Assigning and reassigning variables**

-If you want to create a variable called `username` and assign it a value of "nzhao," place the variable to the left of the equals sign and its value to the right:
+If you want to create a variable called `username` and assign it a value of `"nzhao"`, place the variable to the left of the equals sign and its value to the right:

 ```python
 # Assign 'username'
 username = "nzhao"
 ```

-If you later reset this username to "zhao2," you still refer to that variable container as `username`:
+If you later reset this username to `"zhao2"`, you still refer to that variable container as `username`:

 ```python
 # Reassign 'username'
 username = "zhao2"
 ```

-Although the contents have changed from "nzhao" to "zhao2," the variable `username` remains the same.
+Although the contents have changed from `"nzhao"` to `"zhao2"`, the variable `username` remains the same.

 Note: Place "nzhao" and "zhao2" in quotation marks because they're strings.
 Python automatically assigns a variable its data type when it runs.